Modeling the Progenitor Stars of Observed IIP Supernovae: Conclusion

-Overall, the interplay of these factors shapes the evolution of the LC, reflecting the complex dynamics of stellar explosions and nucleosynthesis.
-Understanding these relationships provides insights into the physics of SNe and their progenitor stars, offering a deeper understanding of observed SNe.
+Stellar parameters impact the SN LCs through intricate dynamics of stellar explosions, nucleosynthesis, and radiation transfer.
+Comprehending these interplay processes offers insight into the physics of SNe IIP and their progenitor stars, thereby enhancing our understanding of observed supernovae phenomena.